davidgomesdev/DavidGomesDev/README.md

 ### Hi!
 I'm David 👋

-My love for programming started at the age of 14, when I rolled on an adventure with a [friend](https://github.com/limwa) to code plugins for Minecraft in Java.
+My love for programming started at the age of 14 when I rolled on an adventure with a [friend](https://github.com/limwa) to code plugins for Minecraft in Java.

+I'm now a developer that strives for clean code with the suited language/framework for the task at hand.

 💻 3 years of experience with multiple technologies <br>
 🐱‍🏍 Learning is a top priority for me <br>